Robbie Slater

 Robert David Slater (born 22 November 1964) is an Australian former professional soccer player and sports commentator.

 He played as a midfielder from 1982 until 2001 notably in the Premier League for Blackburn Rovers where he was amongst the title winning side of 1995.
 He also played in England's top flight for West Ham United and Southampton, as well as playing in the Football League for Wolverhampton Wanderers.
 Slater also played in Europe for Anderlecht and RC Lens as well as playing in Australia for St George Saints, Sydney United and Northern Spirit FC.
-He made 44 caps for Australia, scoring one goal.
+He won 44 caps for Australia, scoring one goal.

 Early life

 Slater was born in Ormskirk, Lancashire, England, and migrated to Australia with his family where he started his playing career.

 Club career

 Early years

 Slater played with various clubs in his youth before joining St George Saints in the National Soccer League in 1982.
-He won the NSL with St George in 1983, and following this season he trialled with Nottingham Forest; however St George and Nottingham Forest were unable to agree terms and he returned to Australia.
+He won the NSL with St George in 1983, and following this season he trialled with Nottingham Forest.
+However St George and Nottingham Forest were unable to agree terms and he returned to Australia.

 He then moved to Sydney Croatia in 1987 before an aborted move to Hajduk Split was quickly followed by a transfer to Anderlecht.